juliuswunderlich/dotfiles/README.md

 # dotfiles
-All the relevant dot files, I customised over time.
+All the relevant dot files, I customized over time.
 The files are customized for Linux and/or Mac.

 Currently: